ryandeussing/jimhopper/_recovered-memories/scientific-research.md

 Four crucial points:

-1. 'Amnesia' is a <u>descriptive</u> construct.
+1. 'Amnesia' is a *descriptive* construct.
 It directs our attention to the condition of being unable to remember experiences like childhood sexual abuse, even when one encounters things that would be expected to trigger memory retrieval or recall.
-2. 'Repression' and 'dissociation' are <u>explanatory</u> constructs.
+2. 'Repression' and 'dissociation' are *explanatory* constructs.
 They point to hypothesized psychological mechanisms that may be responsible for the condition of amnesia.
-3. All constructs exist on a <u>continuum</u> from descriptive to explanatory.
+3. All constructs exist on a *continuum* from descriptive to explanatory.
 When it comes to empirical evidence of traumatic and recovered memories, dissociation is more descriptive of more empirical evidence than is repression.
-4. The <u>persistence</u> and the <u>accuracy</u> of a memory are completely separate issues, and not keeping them separate as constructs leads to considerable confusion.
+4. The *persistence* and the *accuracy* of a memory are completely separate issues, and not keeping them separate as constructs leads to considerable confusion.
 People can have memories that are largely true or largely false whether or not those memories have been continuously available or were not recalled for a period of years or even decades.
 Thus it is very misleading to talk about 'recovered versus false memories of abuse' or to present these as mutually exclusive categories.

-It is not rare for people to say that at some point they came to remember a past abuse experience which they had not previously remembered.
+*It is not rare for people to say that at some point they came to remember a past abuse experience which they had not previously remembered.*

 When people say things along these lines, again we use psychological constructs as we strive to describe and explain what happened to them:

 * "He remembered."
 * "She recovered a memory."
 * "Before beginning therapy, the patient experienced delayed recall."
-* "Some research subjects had a return of previously repressed memories."
+* "Some research participants had a return of previously repressed memories."
-* "Some subjects in the study made new associative linkages among dissociated memory fragments, and integrated these with their conscious, verbal and narrative autobiographical memories."
+* "Some participants in the study made new associative linkages among dissociated memory fragments, and integrated these with their verbal and narrative autobiographical memories."

 In short, we use psychological constructs to describe and explain people's inabilities to recall and their recovered memories of child abuse – which are far too varied and complex to be captured by any one construct alone.
-And we use separate constructs to describe memories along a continuum from continuous to recovered, and along a continuum from accurate to inaccurate.
+And we use *different* constructs to describe memories along a continuum from continuous to recovered, and along a continuum from accurate to inaccurate.

 As noted above, no matter which constructs we use, we should never confuse constructs with empirical evidence.
 And no matter which constructs we prefer, this does not change the empirical evidence we already have (though our constructs can influence our interpretations of the evidence).
 Finally, better constructs lead to better research questions and methods, better empirical evidence, better interpretations of evidence and still-better constructs. . .
 That's the self-perpetuating process of scientific progress, of course.